 Amendments are a major part of the Indian Constitution.
 They make the Constitution more effective and every amendment pushes a country towards progress as it helps in the upliftment.

-- Important Provisions Of 85th Amendment Of Indian Constitution
+- Important Provisions of the 85th Amendment of the Indian Constitution

 - In all fields of government employment, including promotion and subsequent seniority, reservations are to be made available to Scheduled Castes and Scheduled Tribes under the amendment.